Unity-Technologies/com.unity.multiplayer.docs/docs/reference/glossary/prioritization.md

 - **Interaction:**
   Similar to interaction as it relates to Relevancy, objects which you have recently, or are about to interact with should typically be treated as higher priority to maintain more frequent updates/synchronization.

+### QoS

+Quality of service is the description or measurement of the overall performance of a service, such as a telephony or computer network or a cloud computing service, particularly the performance seen by the users of the network.
+Refers to any technology that manages data traffic to reduce packet loss, latency and jitter on the network.
+QoS controls and manages network resources by setting priorities for specific types of data on the network.